Introverts want to connect deeply with their friends, but these relationships can be hard to find.

 - “I really wish I knew more people here.”

-When you’re starting to build a relationship, vulnerability might look like this:
+When you’re starting to build a relationship, healthy vulnerability might look like:

-- “I get really anxious when I’m in class.”
+- “I get really anxious when I’m in a meeting.”

 - “I really appreciate the way you support me.”